craftercms/docs/source/.new-ia/by-role/site-admin/site-tools/navigating-site-tools.rst

-For more details on manually setting workflow states, see :ref:`setting-workflow-states`
+For more details on manually setting workflow states, see :ref:`newIa-setting-workflow-states`

 -----------
 Log Console